classico-trad-ecletico/urbanismo_indico/artigo.md

   ## Abstract

-  In the global history of towns and cities, the Early Modern Indian ocean rim hosted diverse urban cultures.
-The lack of awareness about them in Portuguese-language historiography does not do justice to their pivotal role in the global economy.
+  In the global history of towns and cities, the Indian ocean rim in the Early Modern period played host to diverse urban cultures.
+  The lack of awareness about
+  them in Portuguese-language historiography does not do justice to their pivotal role in the global economy.
 This article classifies and compares the town-building traditions in the Malay archipelago in